cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     The starting version number for your project.

 timezone [UTC]
-    Used in the common settings file for the `TIME_ZONE` value.
+    Used in the base settings file for the `TIME_ZONE` value.

 use_whitenoise [y]
     Whether to use WhiteNoise_ for static file serving.